USS Solomons: Service history

-Following a fourth anti-submarine patrol, as well as a stop at Rio de Janeiro, Solomons sailed back north to Naval Station Norfolk, arriving on 24 August.
-She moored at Norfolk for a month before heading for Staten Island, New York, docking there on 25 September.
-She took on a load of 150 army airmen along with their P-47 Thunderbolt fighters, and departed on 6 October, on a mission to ferry them to Casablanca, French Morocco.
+Following a fourth antisubmarine patrol, as well as a stop at Rio de Janeiro, Solomons sailed back north to Naval Station Norfolk, arriving on 24 August.
+She moored at Norfolk for a month before heading for Staten Island, New York City, docking there on 25 September.
+She took on a load of 150 Army airmen, along with their P-47 Thunderbolt fighters, and departed on 6 October, on a mission to ferry them to Casablanca, French Morocco.
 She was back at the East Coast on 7 November, anchored within Narrangansett Bay, Rhode Island.

-For the rest of 1944, Solomons served as a training carrier, qualifying Navy and Marine pilots in carrier landings, initially off of Quonset Point.
+For the rest of 1944, Solomons served as a training carrier, qualifying USN and Marine pilots in carrier landings, initially off of Quonset Point.
 In January 1945, she steamed southwards to Port Everglades, Florida, where she continued to qualify pilots throughout the rest of 1945.
 At Port Everglades, Captain Richard Stanley Moss raised his flag over the vessel.
 For a week in December 1945, she was diverted from her mission to participate in a search for the 14 missing airmen of Flight 19, as well as the 13 airmen from a Martin PBM Mariner flying boat that went missing after being dispatched to look for Flight 19.
 On 15 February 1946, Captain Allen Smith Jr. took over command of the vessel.

-Having finished her qualification duties, Solomons proceeded northwards to the naval shipyard at Boston, Massachusetts, where she was decommissioned, on 15 May, joining the Boston group of the Atlantic Reserve Fleet.
+Having finished her qualification duties, Solomons proceeded north to the naval shipyard at Boston, Massachusetts, where she was decommissioned on 15 May, joining the Boston group of the Atlantic Reserve Fleet.
 She was struck from the Navy list on 5 June 1946, and she was sold for scrapping in December 1946 to the Patapsco Scrap Corp., headquartered at Bethlehem, Pennsylvania.
 She was delivered to its agent at Newport on 22 December.
-She was ultimately broken up in 1947.
+She ultimately was broken up in 1947.